Skip to main content

 Our Youth MPs

-Danielle Daboh and Pranav Aggarwal are Peterborough's new Youth MPs.
+Danielle Daboh and Pranav Aggarwal are Peterborough's Youth MPs.
 They were elected on 13 March 2024 and will serve a two year term.

 As Youth MPs, Danielle and Pranav will be the voice of young people in Peterborough.
 They will put forward their views at a local, regional and national level through the UK Youth Parliament.